Skip to main content

 asadm --enable -e "manage truncate ns test set demo --no-warn"

-Or with asinfo send truncate a single node.
-The truncate operation is then communicated to the other nodes as shared metadata (SMD):
+The following command truncates a single node, and is then communicated to the other nodes as shared metadata (SMD):

 asinfo -h 127.0.0.1 -v "truncate:namespace=test;set=demo"